 |Domestic and International Transfers||062005690|

-Know Where to Find Your Regions Bank ABA Number
+Where To Find Your Regions Bank Routing Number

-- Call the customer service department.
-You can reach this department at 1-800-734-4667 any Monday through Friday between the hours of 6 a.m. and 7 p.m.
-CST or Saturday from 8 a.m. and 2 p.m.
-A representative will look up the routing number for your branch.
+- Call customer service.
+Regions Bank’s customer service number is 800-734-4667.
+Representatives are available Monday through Friday from 6 a.m. to 7 p.m.
+CST and Saturday from 8 a.m. to 2 p.m.
+CST.
+A representative can look up the routing number for your branch.

 - Send an email to the customer service department.
 You’ll need to log in to your account using the Regions online portal and click the “Secure Email Messages” link under the Customer Service tab.
 Follow the prompts to send your inquiry.